Why Writing Book Subtitles Can Help Book Promotion

 A book’s main title is designed to make an impact, catch attention, and pique interest.
 The subtitle does the rest of the work.
 It explains or should explain, in a specific way, precisely what a book is about.
 In book publicity, the subtitle is crucial for this very reason.
-If a producer or editor receives a book with no subtitle or an inferior one, he or she is not going to take the time to look at the book.
+If a producer or editor receives a book with no subtitle or an inferior one, they will not take the time to look at the book.
 It’s that simple.
 Time is precious to the media.
 Many outlets receive hundreds of books a week in the mail.
 A title has to hit them hard, fast, and clearly.

 5 Tips for Writing Outstanding Book Subtitles